 You must have a high school diploma or equivalent.
 You won’t need to show the document during the licensing process, but you will need to be able to truthfully check a box on the application which states that you have completed high school or the equivalent.

 You must be of good moral character.
 This generally means no recent felony convictions, though it is sometimes possible to get a license even with a felony.
 You also need to have no delinquent child support, state income tax or student loan payments.
 See the Chicago Real Estate School website for details.

 This one’s simple – you must have a valid US Social Security Number.
 There are no alternatives to this, such as a Taxpayer Identification Number.
 Your Social Security Number will be used when reporting your earnings as a real estate agent.

-As I mentioned, specific real estate knowledge or experience is not required in order to get your license.
+As mentioned, specific real estate knowledge or experience is not required in order to get your license.
 Instead, you’ll be required to take and pass a 75-hour pre-license broker course, where you’ll learn what you need to know in order to pass the state real estate exam.
+We also provide online real estate classes.
 Once you have your license, your Sponsoring Broker will provide training on how to become an effective real estate broker.